 Here it is March 4 in Texas and we've had freezing temps for the past 48 hours.
 If I hadn't been guiding for 25 years, I might think this was a unique season.
 But the truth is - we have nasty cold fronts every March.
 This year, we had the coldest winter I can recall.
 But we also had a nice warm-up for about 10 days that put us almost on track for a normal year.
 The dogwoods have already bloomed and water temps in the shallows reached 60 degrees before the last couple of fronts.
 This front will set us back a few more days, but a good number of fish have already been triggered to move shallow.
 So, the fishing should be better than it was in February, even if the temps aren't as warm as we'd like to see.

 My last trip on Fork (before the freeze), the water temp was upper 40s in the main lake and mid 50s in the backs of some select coves.
 The lake is 4.5 ft low and not as clear as normal.
 Best baits are lipless crankbaits, square-bills, chatterbaits, jigs, and spinnerbaits.
 Soft plastics are showing improvements.

 I've been fishing the power plant lakes in addition to Fork because the bite on Fork has been pretty slow and the activity level is better on the power plant lakes.
 But when the water temps get right, I'll be on Fork exclusively.

 If you are interested in a guided trip, you can book online at http://www.fishingguidenow.com/bookonline.cfm?guideID=2

-See our recent pictures at http://www.bassfishing.org/pictures/recent.htm
+See our big bass picture page at http://www.bassfishing.org/pictures/recent.htm

 If you would like to receive my fishing report notifications by email, go to www.bassfishing.org/dbaccess/fishingreportrequests.cfm